 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
-A 25-square tear-off lands three to five tons before underlayment, so we cap the weight on every route.
-How does that translate to a 10-yard dumpster?
-The hooklift truck hauls the load just once without busting the weight limit.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
+How does that route onto the hooklift truck without busting the weight limit?
+A 10-Yard Roll-Off Dumpster caps what we haul in one trip, keeping the job clean and legal.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition